A guide to developing safety management systems

 Make sure you have SDSs for all your hazardous substances.
 Contact your supplier who must provide them.

-The Hazardous Substances website (www.hazardoussubstances.govt.nz) provides information on hazardous substances and controls.
+The Hazardous Substances website (www.hazardoussubstances.govt.nz(external link)) provides information on hazardous substances and controls.
 It also has the HSNO calculator.

 Get your safety management system underway before giving any attention to auditing it.
 One year after you’ve had a safety management system in operation, have a look at whether it’s working.